Parinda: Release, reception and legacy

 Parinda was released theatrically on 3 November 1989.
-The film was promoted with the tagline, "the most powerful film ever made".
 In a 2010 interview, film critic and Chopra's wife Anupama Chopra noted, "there was so much buzz about Parinda" before its release.
 After the film's release, Chopra went to Alankar cinema in Girgaon to see the audience's reactions, but found some people were not happy with it because the lead characters are killed.

 Parinda is credited by several critics for introducing realism into mainstream Hindi cinema and redefining the portrayal of the underworld in films.
 It is also considered a landmark film and one of the best of Indian cinema.
 Cinematographer Sudeep Chatterjee felt that during the 1970s and 1980s "the image lost its importance".
 He credits Parinda for changing that and said the film "introduced a completely new imagery, started a new trend."
 The film was included in News18's 2013 list of the "100 greatest Indian films of all time", Mints list of "70 iconic films of Indian cinema", Filmfares "100 Filmfare Days" series, the "70 iconic movies of independent India" list and the book 100 Bollywood Films by Rachel Dwyer.
 Chopra, despite having made two critically acclaimed films, remained relatively unknown until Parinda's release.
 While reviewing Vikram Chandra's 2007 novel Sacred Games, critic Carl Bromley called the film "hands down the most powerful and influential Hindi gangster film of the last two decades."
 He also mentioned that the book's legacy "might prove similar to Parinda's."
 Abhishek Srivastava of Firstpost called the film "in true sense a precursor to the mafia films Ram Gopal Varma experimented with".